ISSUE 6

 Sommelier Jane Lopes is known for her creative approach to wine pairings.
 For Jane, it’s about more than simply flavour—wine is an experience, and she is here to help you have the best one possible.

+Brussels Sprouts.
+Then: boiled into mush, smell permeating the house for days afterwards, served with a cheese sauce or gravy.
 Now: part of the same superfood family as kale and broccoli, best when roasted with bacon or finely sliced and served in salad.

 A veteran English chef with notable stints in London’s glitziest dining venues, Andrew Beddoes’ wealth of experience and creativity landed him a much sought-after role as the Head Chef of The Grand Richmond.